DanTCIM/ValAct_RAG/data/md/Cayman/2007-CIMA-Policy-RecognitionApprovalActuaries.md

 ### 3.2.
 Code of professional conduct

-The code of professional conduct in place, should set the professional

-## July 2007

-standards by which the actuary is expected to abide, and all member actuaries should be required to know the current version of the code.
+The code of professional conduct in place, should set the professional standards by which the actuary is expected to abide, and all member actuaries should be required to know the current version of the code.
 In particular the code should include requirements that member actuaries:

 3.2.1 perform professional services with integrity, skill and care, and fulfil professional responsibility to the client or employer,